bravado/metaproject-0.10-1/README.md

 http://groups.google.com/group/twitter-bootstrap

-IRC
----

-Server: irc.freenode.net

-Channel: ##twitter-bootstrap (the double ## is not a typo)

 Developers
 ----------

-We have included a makefile with convenience methods for working with the Bootstrap library.
+We have included a makefile with convenience methods for working with the bootstrap library.

-+ **build** - `make`
++ **build** - `make build`
-Runs the LESS compiler to rebuild the `/less` files and compiles the docs pages.
-Requires lessc and uglify-js. <a href="http://twitter.github.com/bootstrap/less.html#compiling">Read more in our docs &raquo;</a>
+This will run the less compiler on the bootstrap lib and generate a bootstrap.css and bootstrap.min.css file.
+The lessc compiler is required for this command to run.

 + **watch** - `make watch`
-This is a convenience method for watching just Less files and automatically building them whenever you save.
-Requires the Watchr gem.
+This is a convenience method for watching your less files and automatically building them whenever you save.
+Watchr is required for this command to run.

 Authors